Recent cracking of Regent Park beheading reminds KP success in 1954 murder case

 For identification, police even had to get a plastic surgeon.
 However, the corpse had begun rotting by then.
 Retaining some samples for forensics, the rest of the body was cremated as no one came forward for identification.

-To crack the case, police also had relied on the works of Italian criminologist Cesare Lombard.
+To crack the case, police also had relied on the works of Italian criminologist Cesare Lombroso.